You love coaching. You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

 A rough shape of what to expect by category:

 Coaches at the high end share a few things.
 They picked a specific niche.
 They sell packages, not one-off sessions.
-And they treat coaching as a full-time business and charges by package.
+And they treat coaching as a full-time business.
 For a deeper breakdown, see how much life coaches actually make and our guide to life coach pricing.

 Coaching certification: what actually moves the needle